CodingItWrong/log2blog/README.md

 # log2blog

-If you're writing a programming tutorial and you want an accompanying git repository showing the steps you took, then there can be a lot of duplication between the post and the git repository.
-It can be easy for them to get out of sync, and that's confusing for your readers. `log2blog` helps with this problem by automatically generating a blog post from your git log.
-All you have to do is put good descriptions of your steps in each commit message, and you'll end up with a great blog post with headings, file diffs, and descriptions matching your commits.
-Plus, you can easily regenerate any time your git log changes to ensure they're always in sync.
+`log2blog` generates a Markdown version of your git commit history suitable for publishing as an article or blog post.
+This allows you to keep programming tutorial blog posts in sync with their corresponding git repo.
+If you have good descriptions of your steps in each commit message, you'll end up with a blog post with headings, file diffs, and descriptions matching your commits.
+Plus, you can regenerate the post any time your git log changes to ensure they're always in sync.

-As an example of an article generated via Log2Blog, see [learntdd.in/rails](http://learntdd.in/rails/).

 ## Example

 Say you're writing a blog post on how to create a todo list app in Rails.
-In a project repo, for each step you want to appear in the blog post, make a separate commit with those changes.
-Be sure to include a verbose commit message, because it will be a big part of your post.
+In a project repo, for each step you want to appear in the blog post, make a separate commit with those changes and a verbose commit message.
 For example, say you have one commit in your todo list app that adds the line `belongs_to :user` to the following file:

 #### app/models/todo.rb